Thirukumaresar temple

 The temple complex covers around half acre and entered through a five tiered gopuram, the main gateway.
 The temple has a number of shrines, with those of Thirukumaresar and his consorts Verumulai Amman, being the most prominent.
 All the shrines of the temple are enclosed in large concentric rectangular granite walls.

 The temple has four daily rituals at various times from 6:00 a.m. to 8:30 p.m., and four yearly festivals on its calendar.
 Mahasivarathri festival celebrated during the month of the Chittirai (March - April) is the most prominent festival of the temple.

+Here is the link of social media platforms of the Temple @Instagram.